dataontap/gorse/replit.md

 ## Overview

-The DOTM Platform is a comprehensive telecommunications service platform that provides global eSIM connectivity, cryptocurrency rewards, and network optimization features.
-The platform serves as a bridge between traditional mobile services and blockchain technology, offering users global data connectivity through OXIO's infrastructure while incorporating DOTM token rewards and Firebase-based user management.

-The platform includes a Model Context Protocol (MCP) server for AI assistant integration, comprehensive API services, and a multi-layered service architecture supporting everything from basic connectivity to advanced network features.
+The DOTM Platform is a comprehensive telecommunications service platform offering global eSIM connectivity, cryptocurrency rewards, and network optimization.
+It bridges traditional mobile services with blockchain technology, providing global data through OXIO's infrastructure, integrating DOTM token rewards, and utilizing Firebase for user management.
+The platform includes a Model Context Protocol (MCP) server for AI assistant integration, extensive API services, and a multi-layered architecture supporting various features from basic connectivity to advanced network management.
+Its business vision is to revolutionize mobile services by incorporating Web3 technologies, offering a unique value proposition in the telecommunications market.

-## Recent Changes

-### October 16, 2025 - eSIM Activation Webhook Improvements

-**Webhook Rollback Logic Removed**: Removed `rollback_iccid_assignment()` function calls from Stripe webhook error handling in `main.py`.
-Since ICCID assignment happens after successful payment, there is no need to rollback ICCID assignments on activation failures.
-The webhook now simply logs the ICCID assignment status without attempting rollbacks.

-**eSIM Activation Service Bug Fix**: Fixed critical bug in `esim_activation_service.py` where user data was incorrectly accessed as a tuple instead of a dictionary, causing activation failures.

-**Root Cause**: The `get_user_by_firebase_uid()` function returns a dictionary with keys like `{'id': ..., 'email': ..., 'oxio_user_id': ...}`, but the service was trying to access it with numeric indices like `user_data[0]`, `user_data[1]`.

-**Fix Applied**: Changed all user data access from tuple-style indexing to dictionary key access using `.get()` method:
-- `user_data[0]` → `user_data.get('id')`
-- `user_data[1]` → `user_data.get('email')`
-- `user_data[7]` → `user_data.get('oxio_user_id')`
-- `user_data[8]` → `user_data.get('eth_address')`
-- `user_data[9]` → `user_data.get('oxio_group_id')`

-**Recovery Tool**: Created manual fix endpoint `/api/admin/fix-failed-esim-activation` for recovering from partial webhook failures where Stripe payment succeeded and ICCID was assigned but activation failed.
-This endpoint can complete the activation process and properly record all data.

-**Email Template Enhancement**: Updated activation email template with embedded QR code image, LPA activation code, and step-by-step instructions for eSIM setup.

-**Email Retry API**: Created `/api/esim/resend-activation-email` endpoint to resend eSIM activation emails for users who experienced delivery issues.
-This admin-only endpoint retrieves activation data from the database and re-sends the complete email with QR code and instructions.
-Successfully tested with Firebase UID `U9w4s17CUjQYi5X5hJJphNAvHMl2`, email sent to aakstinas+1144@oxio.io with confirmation ID.

-**Data Extraction Bug Fix**: Fixed critical bug in `_process_activation_data()` method where phone number and activation URL were not being extracted correctly from OXIO API response.
-The phone number is in `phoneNumbers[0].phoneNumber` array, and activation URL is in `sim.activationUrl` nested object.
-This was causing empty fields in activation emails and profile pages.
-Updated the extraction logic to correctly parse the OXIO response structure, and both Users table and oxio_activations table now properly store all eSIM details for profile display.

 ## User Preferences